sharetribe/flex-docs/src/docs/concepts-transactions/reviews/index.md

 ## Reviews in a transaction process

-The default Flex transaction processes use a blind review process.
+The default Sharetribe transaction processes use a blind review process.
 In other words, reviews are only published after both parties have given their review, or after the review period has ended.
 This increases the odds that the reviews are honest.